Colombia: Western & Central Andes

 We’ll make stops along the road.
 This area of paramo is a special site for several scarcer hummers, including the famous Buffy Helmetcrest (E), Black-thighed and Golden-breasted Pufflegs, Mountain Avocetbill, Rainbow-bearded Thornbill, Purple-back Thornbill, Sword-billed Hummingbird, Shining Sunbeam, and Buff-winged Starfrontlet.
 Other birds of note to be found here include the Rufous-fronted Parakeet (E), Scaly-naped parrot, Paramo Tapaculo, White-browed Spinetail, Viridian Metaltail, and Masked Flowerpiercer.

-At night we’ll have dinner and have the option to take a swim in the geothermal pools fed by mineral-rich water from the natural hotsprings on the property.
+At night, we’ll have dinner and have the option to take a swim in the geothermal pools fed by mineral-rich water from the natural hot springs on the property.

-Day 9 Termales and Los Nevados National Park
+Day 8 – Termales and Los Nevados National Park

 B, L, D & ON Termales El Ruiz